ekuns/getdata_assignment/CodeBook.md

 * Most of the columns were discarded, keeping only the columns for subject ID, activity ID, and any variable that represents a mean or standard deviation of a measurement.
 (This does not include "MeanFreq".
 See below.)
-* The activity ID was replaced by a factor containing the activity name
+* The integer activity ID column was replaced by a factor containing the activity name
 * On this reduced data set, each variable was averaged across all instances for the same subject and activity.
 Yes, this means the variables in the final data set represent the mean of means and the mean of standard deviations.
+This data set is the final output of this analysis.
-* The final summarized data set was written to a file
+* The final summarized data set was written to a file:
+  `summarized_data.txt`

 ## Measurements included in the final data set